grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     and check for any loose connectors, screws, snaps, hooks, etc.

-8. Turn the device over and use a 5IP Torx Plus Screwdriver to install the 4 screws.
+8. Turn the device over and use a 5IP Torx Plus Screwdriver to install the four screws.
 After the screws are snug and seated, only tighten the screws an additional ~1/8 turn (~45 degrees) to avoid stripping the threads.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image5.jpeg" alt-text="A hand holding a screwdriver.":::

     > [!IMPORTANT]
-    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+    > To avoid any chance for screw stripping, be sure to press down firmly with the screwdriver.
 Additionally, keep track and count the number of screws removed to ensure there are no extra screws in the area.

 9. Follow “Procedure – Installation (Feet)”